 As such, don’t expect a single technique to solve all your problems, and don’t feel that if some technique works well for others then it will necessarily also work well for you.
 Instead, try out the various techniques that are available to you, until you figure out which ones work best for you, in your particular situation.

-How to reduce employee procrastination
+How to reduce other people’s workplace procrastination

 - A management-led approach.
 This involves the managers at the organization changing the work environment and using relevant techniques to reduce the employees’ procrastination, without giving employees an active and aware role in the process.
 For example, this can involve setting concrete goals and intermediate deadlines for employees, without explaining that the goal of doing so is to reduce procrastination.